How do you know when it’s time to redesign your website?

 You may find that you’d even be better off having no website at all than a website that poorly represents your company.
 For many customers, your website is the first impression they get of your business, what is your current website telling people about you?

 When it comes time to redesign your website, we’ve had a lot of experience in making the process as smooth as possible.
 Here are 7 of the steps we take, so you can learn and take the hassle out of your next website redesign.

 First, you need to work out what the business goals are for your site.
 You might like to read up on how to plan your website for more leads here.

 Next, we need to look at what elements of your current site are working well to meet that goal, what elements need to be added and what elements need to be scrapped all together.

 Look at other websites you like the look and feel of.
 This helps us pick fonts, colors, images and other design elements you like.
 If you have an existing branding or style guide, we will work within those guidelines.

 Once we have all of this we sketch a rough mockup of where all the elements on your website need to go, before we start with the finer design and build details.

 2. Re-Design Your Website Layout

 During this phase we work with you to create a layout you’re happy with.
-We sometimes do this in Photoshop with graphical designs for you to review, and sometimes when it suits, we create the designs straight onto our development server so you can provide feedback and we can make the updates in a live environment.
+We like ti create the designs straight onto our development server so you can actually see how the elements will move and respond on different devices, rather than just looking at an image, so you can provide feedback and we can make the updates in a live environment.